 Stonemasons will carve blocks of either artificial or natural stone for sculptures, memorials, grave stones and other stone artefacts.
 They use a variety of both hand tools and machinery to shape pieces of rock into accurate shapes for building or decoration.

-You have to have a Construction Skills Certification Scheme (CSCS) card to work on building sites and driving licence may also be required.
+You must hold a Construction Skills Certification Scheme (CSCS) card to work on a building site, and you may need a driving licence.

 - ability to follow architectural drawings and plans

 - good mathematics skills for accurately measuring areas